 Participants of the course will be asked to complete a weekly reading assignment from Courageously Pro-Life and view a weekly video lesson (30 minutes), as well as complete additional reading, an online homework activity, and participate in a weekly online discussion forum.

 "There was so much research involved with writing this course, that it surprised me with a perspective at times that I had not heard before, and there are facts and history that I was not familiar with.
 I learned from the course and recommend it to other pregnancy centers - especially for newer staff."

 "I absolutely loved gaining new info on the history of abortion/eugenics/euthanasia, and I think this is important for everyone regardless of how long they have been in pro-life work."

 "I feel I have a better idea how to discuss Pro-Life issues with others and churches...Through this training I believe I am more knowledgeable to be able to speak to more people, I am so glad I took this class."

-*Pariticpation in the live call in discussion is not required each week but strongly encouraged.
+*Pariticpation in the live call for discussion is not required each week but strongly encouraged.

 by Andrea TruddenDirector of Communications & Marketing, Heartbeat International